onekilo79/ftpd_test/readme.md

 ```

-# Test the connection
+# Test the ftp connection

-You can log into the server via
+You can log into the server via:

 ```
 	ftp ftp://test:test@localhost